There are two parts to Chartio's caching system that work together to ensure your charts are updated at your preferred interval.

 - Manually refresh a chart (Chart menu > Refresh Chart Data)

-- Modify your chart's query slightly
+- Modify your chart's query and re-run the query

 - Manually refresh a dashboard (Dashboard menu > Refresh Data)